gleam-lang/website/_posts/2025-01-05-improved-performance-and-publishing.md

 }
 ```

-Triggering the code action result in the function capture being expanded to the
+Triggering the code action result in the function-capture being expanded to the
 full anonymous function syntax:

 ```gleam